curlyapollo/notepad--/README.md

 # notepad--
-Windows Forms App (.NET 5) window application developed
+Windows Forms App (.NET 5) window application allows:
-allowing:
-### 1. Open, edit and save plain text files (without saving formatting).
+### 1. To open, edit and save plain text files (without saving formatting).
-### 2. Open, edit and save *.rtf text files (with formatting preserved).
+### 2. To open, edit and save *.rtf text files (with formatting preserved).
-### 3. Open multiple text files in one application window with the ability to switching between them (with multiple tabs).
+### 3. To open multiple text files in one application window with the ability to switch between them (with multiple tabs).
-### 4. If there are unsaved changes in open files, when closing the application, provide the user with the option to save the file, not save, or cancel closing the application.
+### 4. To save or not to save the file, or cancel closing the application if there are unsaved changes in open files at the moment of closing the application.
-### 5. Use the application menu with the following submenus:
+### 5. To use the application menu with the following submenus:

 • File